rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_cost/README.md

 *   A stabilisation task.
 In this task, the agent attempts to stabilize a given state (e.g. keep the pole angle and or cart position zero)
 *   A reference tracking task.
 The agent tries to make a state track a given reference in this task.

-The exact definition of these tasks can be found in the environment `cost()` method.
+The exact definition of these tasks can be found in the environment's `stable_gym.envs.classical_control.cartpole_cost.cartpole_cost.CartPoleCost.cost` method.

 ## Environment step return